harmslab/gpmap/docs/_pages/gpm.rst

 GenotypePhenotypeMap
 ====================

-The ``GenotypePhenotypeMap`` class is the primary tool provided by the ``gpmap`` package.
+The ``GenotypePhenotypeMap`` class is main entry-point to the ``gpmap`` package.
-It creates intuitive and useful mapping on the fly.
-It appends methods and attributes to make analyzing genotype-phenotype data easy.
-We've create other packages that easily interact with the ``GenotypePhenotypeMap``.
+It offers intuitive and useful methods and attributes for analyzing genotype-phenotype data.
+We've also created a number of other packages that easily interact with the ``GenotypePhenotypeMap``.

 Example